-WA Rescue Creates Bucket List For Dying PuppyJ.
+WA Rescue Creates Bucket List For Dying Puppy, Whose Memory Lives OnJ.
 Swanson

-Logan’s list grew to include visiting the beach, learning to swim, camping, picking out a new toy, visiting a senior center and — hopefully soon — going to the nearby Mt.
-Baker to see snow.
+Logan’s bucket list grew to include visiting the beach, learning to swim, camping, picking out a new toy, visiting a senior center and playing in the snow.
 The Bellingham police even offered to let Logan work as a K-9 for the day.
-Upon a trip to a nearby nursing home, another bucket list adventure, one sprightly senior wisely noted that Logan gets to be a puppy forever.
+Upon visiting a nearby nursing home — another bucket list adventure — one spry senior wisely noted that Logan gets to be a puppy forever.

 Some of Logan’s bucket list adventures required some community assistance, but their hometown of Bellingham, Washington, was only too happy to advice.
 When Saenz announced Logan’s wish to hug 100 different people, more than twice that amount turned out to give the puppy some love at his local Mud Bay.